martinka/aws_locker/README.md

 Future Plans
 ============
 The following enchancements are planed for aws_locker
-  - support for command history and type ahead. possibly leverage the shell for this.
   - unit tests
   - builds for .app and .exe versions